 “We recorded more than I needed,” says Hayward, “and I left some things off.
 I don’t know what’ll happen to them, but… We’ll see.
 I’m very pleased with the way it all came together.”

-When you’re writing a song—or when you’ve written a song—is there something that defines it for you that tells you to keep it for yourself instead of doing it with the group?
+When you’re writing a song — or when you’ve written a song — is there something that defines it for you that tells you to keep it for yourself instead of doing it with the group?

 I think there is.
 I often write things and then I think it’s too personal for the Moodies.
 It’s not something that I could share with other guys to say.
-It’s a very personal album—songs about relationships—and that’s probably why it wasn’t [given to the group].
+It’s a very personal album — songs about relationships — and that’s probably why it wasn’t [given to the group].
 But, I have to say, when I write a song everything starts off the same.
 I don’t think, “Who would record this?”
 It’s just me as I’ve always done since I was a kid writing a song.
 It’s as simple as that.
 I feel a kind of duty to do it, because I can do it.
 I think that’s probably the motivation behind any writer.

 Does songwriting come easy to you now?
 Or after all these years does it still require a great amount of effort?

-It’s maybe five or 10 percent inspiration, which comes early on [when] you have that wonderful moment or that wonderful night where the light shines on you, but inspiration has to find you working.
+It’s maybe five or ten percent inspiration, which comes early on [when] you have that wonderful moment or that wonderful night where the light shines on you, but inspiration has to find you working.
 I’ve never been one for sitting in a car or somewhere over dinner and thinking, “That’s a great song,” or something.
 It has to find me working.
-So it is that five or 10-percent inspiration and then, after that, it’s just pure graft and putting some days in where you’re really despondent, where you feel you’re actually going backwards.
+So it is that five-or-ten-percent inspiration and then, after that, it’s just pure graft and putting some days in where you’re really despondent, where you feel you’re actually going backwards.
 You’re not contributing to that inspiration.
 You’re detracting from it by just trying too hard.
 But slowly it comes together.
 If you put the work in it comes together.

 How did you get into writing country songs?

-Several years ago I was asked by a songwriter’s association to go to Nashville—I think it involved some kind of award—and be part of the showcase.
+Several years ago I was asked by a songwriter’s association to go to Nashville — I think it involved some kind of award — and be part of the showcase.
 It was myself and Stevie Winwood and Michael McDonald and then some country people that I didn’t know.
 The whole community was just so welcoming to me.
 I met Jimmy Webb that same night; he was on the show.
 Can you imagine that?
 They’re all my heroes.
 I was standing in the wings just in awe of these people.
 They were so welcoming to me.

 That led to an album, a tribute album that was called Moody Bluegrass where they did Moody Blues songs in the bluegrass style.
 Then, after that record was out, getting to know those guys and the guys that played on that record, I realized that actually this was almost like when I’d started playing as a kid.
 I’m not quite sure of the country rules, but I know the bluegrass rules which are no electric guitar, no drums, and no electric bass.
 You’ve got to be able to play it acoustically and do it in one performance.
 That really appealed to me.